smolt/ldc-iphone-dev/README.md

 Testing 4 core.demangle: OK (took 10ms)
 ...
 Testing 113 std.zlib: OK (took 92ms)
-Passed 110 of 113 (5 have tailored tests), 60 other modules did not have tests Restoring FPU mode
+Passed 112 of 113 (3 have tailored tests), 60 other modules did not have tests Restoring FPU mode
 ```

 Note: that iOS by default runs with the ARM FPU "Default NaN" and "Flush to Zero" modes enabled.
 In order to pass many of the math unittests, these modes are disabled first.
 This is something to consider if you are doing some fancy math and expect full subnormal and NaN behavior.

 ### Unittest Status
-(Update 5/31/2015 - most of these will be fixed when latest changes from LDC are merged in)

 Most druntime and phobos unittests pass with the exceptions being math
 related.

-- std.csv - a couple floating point off-by-one LSB differences
 - std.internal.math.gammafunction - needs update for 64-bit reals
 - std.math - floating point off-by-one LSB error in a few cases

-Some failures only occur with optimization on (-O1 or higher):

-- std.internal.math.errorfunction - erfc() NaN payload fails
-- std.math - acosh() not producing NaN in a couple cases

 All the failures are marked in the druntime and phobos source with
 versions that begin with "WIP" to workaround the failure so rest of
 test can run.
 Grep for "WIP" to see all the details.

-As long as there is not a dependence on modules like std.internal.math.gammafunction or
-the acosh(), perhaps things are good to go.

 ## What is Missing
 Or what is left to do.